haskell-tools/haskell-tools/documentation/ht-refact.md

   - `--generate-code`: Always generate interpreted code for modules.
 Use in cases of GHC linker-related bugs.
   - `--no-history`: Disables saving the history of performed refactorings.
 Makes the `Undo` command unusable.
   - `-g OPTIONS`, `--ghc-options OPTIONS`: Pass flags to GHC to use when parsing and type checking modules.
 Overrides flags specified in cabal files.
 See the list of [GHC flags](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/flags.html).
 Multiple arguments can be used separated by spaces.
+  - `--project-type PKG-DB`: Restricts the project type to the given one. `PKG-DB` can be one of the followings. `cabal` for normal cabal projects, `cabal-sandbox` for sandbox-based cabal projects, `stack` for Stack-based projects or a list of comma-separated file pathes to explicitely set the folders where Haskell packages are loaded.

 ## Commands
 When the interactive session is started: